Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 <covid-stats></covid-stats>

 This is now implemented as a web component and in under 90KB.
-This small widget shows some of the most important COVID data for germany in a really performant way and is always uptodate.
+This small widget shows some of the most important COVID data for germany in a really performant way and is always up-to-date.

 Oh did I mention that the 90KB includes the about 50KB of CSV...
 And this whole blogpost including images?
 Take a look in the dev tools - the JS bundle for this page, that ships the web component and the LIT dependency is under 10KB.